Mvmatrumoo/MvmaTrumoo/README.md

 >In this project I used python to code an interactive under water scene where the submarine follow the mouse and fish move across the screen

 [Python Interactive Pixel Art](https://academy.cs.cmu.edu/sharing/ivoryCat9388)
->In this project I used puthon to code an interactive pixel art platform where you click on the colored buttons and then on the pixels to create drawings
+>In this project I used python to code an interactive pixel art platform where you click on the colored buttons and then on the pixels to create drawings

 [Python Flappy Bird Game](https://academy.cs.cmu.edu/sharing/azureFly3881)
->In this project we sued key hold functions and nested conditionals to create flappy bird
+>In this project we used key hold functions and nested conditionals to create flappy bird
 <!--